AnirbanDey-9497/Rekord-Desktop/README.md

 - Instantly verify what's being recorded
 - Seamless integration with webcam overlay and audio selection

+## Media Sources

+Rekord Desktop allows you to easily select your video (screen or window), audio input (microphone or system audio), and recording quality (such as 720p or 1080p) before starting a session.
+This flexible media source management ensures you always capture exactly what you need, with a real-time preview so you can verify your setup before recording.

 ## Prerequisites

 - Node.js (Latest LTS version recommended)